Isle of Kerrera

 Journey from Glasgow via Loch Lomond and the Pass of Brander to Oban.

-A circuit of the south end of the Island of Kerrera via the dramatically situated Gylen Castle.
+A circuit of the south end of the Isle of Kerrera via the dramatically situated Gylen Castle.
 Scenically beautiful, with new views opening out as we follow successive turns of the coast clockwise from the ferry landing, there's a lot of historical and geological interest on this walk.
 The confined Sound of Kerrera gives way to more open views south towards the islands of Seil and Scarba, followed in turn by the sudden appearance of Gylen Castle, its prominent silhouette backed by the hills of Mull across the wide Firth of Lorn.

 Turning north yet more new views appear towards Lismore and the hills beyond, which line the long, straight rift where Loch Linnhe leads towards the distant Great Glen.